THE APANJAN PROJECT

 ROHINGYA SUPPORT INITIATIVE

 In 2018 a new difficult issue was laid at The Banyan Trust’s door: the Rohingya refugee crisis.
-Prof Dr Naila Kahn who was instrumental in the set-up of the Sanjeevani Project, prominent neurologist and former National Health Advisor to the Bangladesh government, asked the Banyan Trust to fund a team of health care professionals that had permission to work in the overpopulated Rohingya camps.
+Prof Dr Z. Naila Kahn who was instrumental in the set-up of the Sanjeevani Project, eminent neurologist and former National Health Advisor to the Bangladesh government, asked the Banyan Trust to fund a multi-disciplinary team of health care professionals that had gained permission to work in the overpopulated Rohingya camps.
 Their remit was the assessment of disability and trauma amongst children that have escaped the Myanmar genocide, to document their findings and to provide on the spot support to the children and their parents.
-Next step was effective training programmes for NGOs and care workers already certified to work within the camps on how to address disability and trauma within the child population.
+Next step was effective training programmes for NGOs and care workers already certified to work within the camps on how to address disability and trauma within the refugee child population.

 The data were published in articles by Prof Dr Kahn in the international peer-reviewed medical press and also resulted in an excellent manual for the establishment of disability services in Bangladesh (Link: Training Manual for the Establishment of Child Development and Disability Services in Bangladesh ).

 Although for the moment the Covid19-crisis has shut the door on any follow-up initiatives within the camps, The Banyan Trust will do its best to make sure that these children in need are not forgotten.

 COVID19 CRISIS RESPONSE DHAKA PROJECT